 - The distances between these waves is the heart rhythm.

-- The shapes of the waves show how well the heart’s electrical impulses are working, the size of the heart, and how well the individual components of the heart are working together.
+- The shapes of the waves show how well the heart’s electrical impulses are working, the size of the heart, and how well the individual parts of the heart are working together.

-- The consistency of the waves provides relatively specific information about any heart damage present.
+- The consistency of the waves provides fairly specific information about any heart damage.

 A person’s heartbeat should be consistent and even.
 ECGs look for abnormally slow and fast heart rates, abnormal rhythm patterns, conduction blocks (short-circuits of the heart’s electrical impulses that cause rhythm inconsistencies between the upper and lower chambers) — and four types of heart damage:

 - ventricular hypertrophy — an abnormal thickening of the heart muscle